kaandi02/omnipack-toolkit/README.md

 - Right-click a datapack item and select "Export DataPack".

+- Choose the path where you want to export the datapack.

 - Choose "No Dependencies" for a quick export or "All Dependencies" for the full chain.

 - Watch the progress in notifications – success messages and logs appear in an output channel.